I wrote this blog a year ago this month, but its good for me to go back and reflect on my thoughts, there really is a reason for why I do what I do.

 And then there are the situations where as a parent, you may have made an unwise choice, or just its something in life that happens and you have to live with the outcome haunting you your whole life, being left with the "what if" statements.
 We had that child come into our PICU, the 18 month old, that got himself strangled in the soccer net in his parents backyard, when his mother had fallen asleep.
 This poor child didn't make it, and while most of us realize that accidents happen, the amount of blame that this mother will give herself, will haunt her the rest of her life.
 There are just so many instances we see in my hospital of children who are permanently maimed because of stupid mistakes.
 Kids that the parents knew something was wrong during labor, but the doctors kept assuring the parents that everything would be fine, until it wasn't, and now the children suffer with permanent disabilities because of it.
 One of the mothers of such a child was talking to me the other night, something this mother LOVED to do, but she was saying what a beautiful child she had, but how it saddened her to know that she COULD HAVE been normal.
 She could have been a perfectly healthy and happy little girl, had mistakes just not happened during the delivery.
 If the doctor had just taken the time to stop and realize there really was a problem it wasn't just a paranoid mother.
 I guess its situations like that, that really make me take a step back and realize that what I do is in no way easy.
 It takes a toll on you whether you admit it or not.
 It's very taxing on someone physically AND emotionally.

+Thank goodness for the 17 year old paraplegics, that in spite of having a horrible football accident, and a life altering event, can still smile every day and make the absolute best of the situation that he is in.
+Its kids like that, that remind me of why I do my job.
+Reminds me of why I love to be a pediatric nurse.
 Some of the stories behind my little pediatric miracles are absolutely heartbreaking while others are absolutely miraculous!
 I have seen kids who were at death's door recover fully, without incident, and I have seen other kids do well, but then they become sick, and it takes all of our medical know-how to try to save their lives before it is too late.
 Sometimes we DO lose a child, and of course, we cry and grieve, but then we go on and try to learn from that experience and apply it to someone else, in the hopes of preventing another death or life-altering injury.

 I only hope that the children are as blessed as I have been in knowing them!
 They have enriched my life to the fullest, and I am glad that I was there to make a difference in a scary time in their lives when it mattered the most!